lizztest/lizzpowerlifter/Technical Writing Portfolio.md

 ### Ad Blog Series

-I wrote an Ad blog series that describes the technical process that Tubi follows to sell, promote and personalize ads.
-Each blog was written from scratch, using Tubi Engineering documentation and ChatGPT.
-The purpose of these blogs was to teach new hires the different ways that Tubi works with ads.
+I wrote a series of ad-focused blogs detailing Tubi’s technical process for selling, promoting, and personalizing ads.
+Each blog was created from scratch using Tubi Engineering documentation and ChatGPT.
+The goal of this series was to help new hires understand the various ways Tubi works with ads.

 - **[How Tubi uses Real-Time Bidding to Sell Ads](https://github.com/lizztest/lizzpowerlifter/blob/main/How%20Tubi%20uses%20Real-Time%20Bidding%20to%20Sell%20Ads%207aab1ffe49a0400a959c952360cdc3d7.pdf)**
 - **[How Customized Ads Personalize the Tubi User Experience](https://github.com/lizztest/lizzpowerlifter/blob/main/How%20Customized%20Ads%20Personalize%20the%20Tubi%20User%20Exper%2041e845f1383c45688f9567504f37754a.pdf)**